lexyehia/tweeter/README.md

 Welcome to my Tweeter project!
 To experience a live version of this app, it's currently hosted on Heroku at http://cy-tweeter.herokuapp.com.

-If you would like to clone the repo and run the app locally, first `npm install` then `npm run local` (it will create the Webpack bundle first, then start the server at port 8080).
+If you would like to clone the repo and run the app locally, first `npm install` (a post-install hook will create the Webpack bundle) then `npm start` to start the server on port 8080.

+The commands `npm run build` will recreate the Webpack bundle, and `npm run local` will both recreate the bundle and start the server.
 ## Functionalities

 ### Dynamic Composition Box